hbedle-subsurface/seismic_ml_assessment/README.md

 ## Why this exists

 When a software platform produces a seismic facies map using machine learning, there is a very human temptation to look at the output and move on.
 The colors are convincing.
 The patterns look like geology.
-The software is from a reputable vendor.
+The software is from a reputable vendor...

-But here is what that workflow often skips: the algorithm found exactly what you gave it.
+But many folks forget that the algorithm found exactly what you gave it.
 If you gave it acquisition footprint, it clustered your footprint.
 If you gave it unnormalized attributes, the result reflects data scaling, not geology.
 If you skipped despiking, one bad trace pulled a cluster center somewhere it should not be.
 If you ran it on a full 3D volume when you cared about a 50ms reservoir window, the method spent most of its effort telling the water column from the basement.

 None of these are ML problems.
 They are workflow problems.
 And they are extremely common - in student work, in industry practice, and in published research.

-This tool is designed to surface them before they become decisions.
+This tool is designed to surface those issues before they become decisions!

 ---